Using data previously provided (on LMS)

 y="pH") + theme_bw()

 Here's another customization of histograms – we've seen these in a previous Workshop.
-Adding a reference concentration shows what proportion of samples have concentrations exceeding this value (or not).
+Adding a reference concentration like that we see in Figure 18 shows what proportion of samples have concentrations exceeding this value (or not).

 geom_histogram(fill="lightgray", color="black", linewidth=0.3,